Why does fasting help some people?

-If you digest meat well (or feel pretty good on a low-carb, high-meat diet), eating some meat during your “fast” could be beneficial.
-Be sure to make it high-quality meat: fresh, organic, grass-fed, cage-free.
+If meat is well tolerated (or you tend to do well on a low-carb, high-meat diet), eating some meat during your “fast” could be beneficial.
+Be sure to make it high-quality meat: lean toward fresh, organic, grass-fed, cage-free.

 Protein powder could be an option.
 However, the only protein powder I feel comfortable recommending is a whey (cow or goat’s milk) such as:

 Plant proteins (and some whey) are being found to have high levels of heavy metals.
 Use protein powders sparingly.